 I made a couple of tweaks, and am quite pleased with the results.
 I decided to go ultra thin for this bark, because I really wanted to let the toppings shine.
 Dark chocolate is really intense, so I didn’t want it to overpower the other ingredients.
 I also went with roasted and chopped almonds, because I just like almonds more than peanuts.
 I think this bark would be delicious with peanuts, pecans, walnuts, pistachios, you name it!

 The sea salt works really well to temper the sweetness and bring another dimension of flavor in.
 I’m all about sea salt on desserts, so I went to town with the salt.
 Does that sound gross to you?
-The thing I love about chocolate bark is that it is so adaptable.
+The thing I love about this chocolate rosemary bark is that it is so adaptable.
 If you don’t want a lot of salt, then don’t put a lot of salt.
 I piled on allllll the toppings, but you can adjust the amounts to your taste.

 This is a very simple treat, with a small ingredients list.
 Each ingredient really shines, so, make sure to use a quality dark chocolate!
 The dark chocolate is the base, and if you don’t have a good base, you won’t get as good of a final result.
 I used a 70% dark chocolate for my bark.
 Use the percentage that you like best.

 So, now that I’ve tried rosemary, I’m wondering what other herbs I should try using in sweet applications.
 If you have any good suggestions, please let me know!

 Check out the video below for a quick tutorial on rosemary bark!